AWS CloudScanner SaaS Architecture

 Security Considerations

-Data residency Ephemeral snapshots do leave your AWS environment and are processed inside the Upwind-managed AWS account.
+Ephemeral snapshots do leave your AWS environment and are processed inside the Upwind-managed AWS account.
 Snapshots are deleted immediately after scanning completes.

-IAM trust chain All cross-account access uses AWS IAM assume-role with a scoped trust policy.
+All cross-account access uses AWS IAM assume-role with a scoped trust policy.
 The IAM role in your orchestrator account is restricted to the permissions required for snapshotting and sharing - no broader account access is granted.

-KMS-encrypted volumes For volumes protected by AWS-managed KMS keys, Upwind uses a reencryption step before the snapshot is shared.
+For volumes protected by AWS-managed KMS keys, Upwind uses a reencryption step before the snapshot is shared.
 A Customer Managed Key (CMK) created in your orchestrator account during onboarding enables this.
 The CMK's key policy is scoped to your AWS org and the Upwind org only.